 A petition for legal separation is similar to petition for dissolution except a petition for legal separation will not actually terminate the parties marital status.
 It separates the parties, divides property, assigns custody schedules, calculates and orders support, and resolves all other issues that are typically tied to a divorce action.

 A divorce proceeding can also be started through the filing of a request for a Domestic Violence Restraining Order.
-Often, with domestic violence cases there is insufficient time to prepare a full petition.
+Assault victims usually stay within the violent zone to be subject to abuse over again until the unfortunate saturation is reached.
+They should have trust in the law and come front to file a case.
+Often, with such domestic violence cases there is insufficient time to prepare a full petition.
 The seriousness of the domestic incident requires an immediate filing to protect the victim of abuse.

 A good tip to remember when looking to hire a lawyer is to make sure you find a lawyer that has the necessary experience that you’re looking for.
 If you’re going to court soon for a criminal case, it wouldn’t make sense to bring on a divorce lawyer, you’ll need a criminal lawyer.
 Same goes for divorces.
 You generally want to hire an attorney who has handled hundreds if not thousands of divorce cases and generally focuses in the area of family law.